ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 ## Disabling RPC services

-Since we're not using NFS in our standalone node, here you'll see how to disable all of its related services or daemons.
+Since you will not use NFS in your standalone PVE node, here you'll see how to disable all of its related services or daemons:

-1. Open a shell with your `mgrsys` user, and prevent with `systemctl` the `rpcbind` services from starting up when the system boots up.
+1. Open a shell with your `mgrsys` user, and prevent with `systemctl` the `rpcbind` services from starting up when the system boots up:

     ~~~sh
     $ sudo systemctl disable --now rpcbind.target rpcbind.socket rpcbind.service